sarahquigley/poetry/_posts/2007-12-18-the-house-on-the-hill.markdown

 ---
 layout: post
-title: |
+title: |-
     The House
     on the Hill
-excerpt: |
+excerpt: |-
-  My life on paper is rakish,
-  tight as a papoose –
-  rolling like beads
+  My life on paper is rakish, tight as a papoose – rolling like beads
+excerpt_font_size: 3.6

 ---

 My life on paper is rakish,